dashingsoft/pyarmor/src/user-guide.md

 ```

-And obfuscated script must be run directly by Python interperter.
-No
+And obfuscated script must be imported from obfuscated script.
+No any
-any other statement can be inserted into obfuscated scripts.
-For
+other statement can be inserted into obfuscated scripts.
+For examples,
-examples,

 ```
     $ cat a.py